Demo site

 Pre-Processing Images

-Since what we want from the signature images are the strokes, colours do not play much of a role.
-RGB format would have irrelevant colour information which may interfere with the model’s ability to effective extract the relevant feature embeddings.
-In contrast, grayscale or black and white forces the model to focus solely on intensity differences by enhancing the contrast between the strokes and the background.
-All in all, grayscale/BW essentially reduces noise and improves the model’s ability to identify key patterns.
+What we primarily want from the signature images are the strokes; thus, colours don’t play much of a role.
+RGB format would only provide irrelevant colour information, increasing computation power and possibly interfering with the model’s ability to extract relevant feature embeddings.
+On the contrary, grasyscale or binary format forces the model to focus solely on the strokes of the signatures by enhancing the contrast between the foreground and the background.
+It also minimises paper artefacts, reducing noise in each image.

-Although greyscale images reduces unnecessary information, it sometimes makes the strokes less discernible from the background; this impacts the model’s feature extraction ability.
-To make the strokes pop out, I went with Otsu’s thresholding which automatically determines the optimal global threshold needed to convert the grayscale image into a binary image.
+Although greyscale format reduces unnecessary information, it may make the foreground less discernible from the background.
+To make the strokes pop out, I went with Otsu’s binarisation technique 4.
+This techinque automatically determines the optimal global threshold needed to convert the grayscale image into a binary image.

 BeforeAfter